FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 ### Using the debugger

-Inspecting messages logged from the code with the <em>console.log</em> method can be handy, but sometimes finding bugs or understanding how the application works require us to see the bigger picture.
-We might, for example, be interested in what is the state and the props of a certain component, or what is the response of a certain network request.
+Inspecting messages logged from the code with the <em>console.log</em> method can be handy, but sometimes finding bugs or understanding how the application works requires us to see the bigger picture.
+We might, for example, be interested in what the state and props of a certain component are, or what the response of a certain network request is.
 In the previous parts, we have used the browser's developer tools for this kind of debugging.
 [React Native Debugger](https://docs.expo.io/workflow/debugging/#react-native-debugger) is a tool that offers a similar set of debugging features for React Native applications.

 Let's get started by installing React Native Debugger with the help of the [installation instructions](https://github.com/jhen0409/react-native-debugger#installation).
-If you are unsure which installion method to choose, downloading a pre-built binary from the [release page](https://github.com/jhen0409/react-native-debugger/releases) is perhaps the easiest option.
-In the release page, find the latest release which supports React Native version 0.63 and download the binary suitable for your operating sytem (for example <i>.dmg</i> file for macOS and <i>.exe</i> file for Windows) under the "Assets" section.
+If you are unsure which installation method to choose, downloading a pre-built binary from the [release page](https://github.com/jhen0409/react-native-debugger/releases) is perhaps the easiest option.
+On the release page, find the latest release which supports React Native version 0.63 and download the binary suitable for your operating sytem (for example, a <i>.dmg</i> file for macOS and a <i>.exe</i> file for Windows) under the "Assets" section.
 Once the installation is complete, start the React Native Debugger, open a new debugger window (shortcuts: <em>Command+T</em> on macOS, <em>Ctrl+T</em> on Linux/Windows) and set the React Native packager port to <em>19000</em> (if you use SDK <= 39, the port should be <em>19001</em>).

 Next, we need to start our application and connect to the debugger.
 Start the application by running <em>npm start</em>.
 Once the application is running, open it with either an emulator or the Expo mobile app.
-Inside the emulator or the Expo mobile app, open the developer menu by following the [instructions](https://docs.expo.io/workflow/debugging/#developer-menu) in the Expo's documentation.
+Inside the emulator or the Expo mobile app, open the developer menu by following the [instructions](https://docs.expo.io/workflow/debugging/#developer-menu) in Expo's documentation.
 From the developer menu, select <i>Debug remote JS</i> to connect to the debugger.
 Now, you should be able to see the application's component tree in the debugger:

 ![React Native Debugger](../../images/10/24.png)

 You can use the debugger to inspect the component's state and props as well as <i>change</i> them.
 Try finding the <em>Text</em> component rendered by the <em>App</em> component using the debugger.
 You can either use the search or go through the component tree.
 Once you have found the <em>Text</em> component in the tree, click it, and change the value of the <em>children</em> prop.
 The change should be automatically visible in the application's preview.

-For more useful React Native application debugging tools, head out to the Expo's [debugging documentation](https://docs.expo.io/workflow/debugging).
+For more useful React Native application debugging tools, head out to Expo's [debugging documentation](https://docs.expo.io/workflow/debugging).

 </div>